Posted by: Dr. B.J. Tolia, CFA

 And for those questions that you did not do correctly, even for the questions you did correctly, use the tutorial.
 That will be a nice change of pace anyway, and you can get good pointers there as well.
 The last thing is, remember, ethics is special.
 It is the material CFA Institute loves to put a little extra weight on.
 But still reread the ethics one more day, one more time on a Friday, prior to the exam.

 So what do CFA charterholders say?
 Now, I realize my opinion is going to be very biased, right?
 However, what I want you to do is to ask your peers, somebody who has actually passed the Level II exam, not somebody who has failed.
 So ask people that have actually passed the Level II exam what they did.
 I’m pretty sure you will see, overwhelmingly, people describing Schweser.
 You’ll be glad you did.

 Looking for more tips on how to pass the Level II exam?
-Enroll in one of our CFA Program Level II PremiumPlus™ or Premium study packages to receive expert instruction and CFA Program study materials that provide a solid framework to prepare, practice, and perform on the CFA Program exam.
+Enroll in one of our CFA Exam Level II PremiumPlus™ or Premium study packages to receive expert instruction and study materials that provide a solid framework for preparing, practicing, and performing on the CFA exam.